News and blog

 What is the importance of collecting metrics?

-Imagine when you operate a complex industrial control system, for example, in a crude oil refinery or a windmill farm on the open sea, to mention a few exciting cases when telemetry and the data gathered from it could be paramount for your operation.
-An environment where the smallest resonance of the system counts when even the pressure in the smallest pipe is critical for the safety of those working there.
-On the other hand, you might also be operating a long production line where downtime costs a lot, and you want to minimize the risk of losing money.
+Imagine you operate a complex industrial control system, for example, in a crude oil refinery or a wind farm on the open sea, to mention a few exciting cases when telemetry and the data gathered from it could be paramount for your operation.
+In such environments, the smallest resonance in the system matters, and even the pressure in the smallest pipe can be critical for the safety of those working there.
+On the other hand, you might also be operating a long production line where downtime is expensive, and you want to minimize the risk of losing money.

 According to a Gartner report, telemetry pipelines are projected to be used in 40% of logging solutions by 2026 due to the complexity of distributed architectures.
 Read more on Gartner.

-• It helps optimize system resources and improve overall reliability and efficiency.
+• Helps optimize system resources and improve overall reliability and efficiency.

-• It aids mission-critical elements of your operational chain.
+• Aids mission-critical elements of your operational chain.

-• It facilitates proactive maintenance and observability by providing timely insights with relevant, fresh data.
+• Facilitates proactive maintenance and observability by providing timely insights with relevant, fresh data.

 What is the secret to building a telemetry pipeline?